-Within a few days of company formation, HMRC will send a letter (Form CT41G) to your registered office address with your company’s unique taxpayer reference.
+Within 14 days of company formation, HMRC will send a letter to your registered office address with your company’s Unique Taxpayer Reference.
 It will be printed next to a heading like ‘UTR’, ‘Tax reference’ or ‘Official use’.
 The letter will also explain how and when to register for business taxes.

-When you start trading, you will need your unique taxpayer reference to register as ‘active’ for Corporation Tax.
+When you start trading, you will need your Unique Taxpayer Reference to register as ‘active’ for Corporation Tax.
 This should be done within 3 months of starting any kind of business activity.
-At this time, you must provide HMRC with the following information:

 - Date your business started trading

 - Date your annual accounts will be made up to